Last updated on February 6, 2024

 Are you one of those motorcyclists who always take too much stuff with them – and then leave the most important things at home?

-Don’t worry, you’re not alone – and you can be helped!
+Don’t worry, you’re not alone – and I got you covered.

 Below I have lots of good tips on packing and luggage for motorbike touring.
 I’m referring to Ireland here, but you can use my tips for Scotland and many other regions in Northern Europe.